NAFLD / MASLD and Environmental Toxins: What to Avoid and How to Reduce Exposure

 Outdoor Strategies

 Check daily AQI readings via AirNow.gov.
 On days when PM2.5 exceeds 35 mcg/m3 (AQI above 100), limit outdoor exertion, which increases respiratory minute volume and particulate deposition.
-If you live within 300 meters of a major highway, consider a stand-alone HEPA unit for the room closest to traffic.
+If you live within 300 meters of a major highway, consider a stand-alone HEPA unit for the room closest to traffic; EPA indoor-air guidance supports matching filtration to the pollutant and maintaining the device as directed 11.

 Pesticides and Organochlorines